Arm-China/Compass_Integration/README.md

 * libpthread.so.0
 * libz.so.1
 * libtinfo.so.5
-* ... (see full requirements indside document of minipkg/aipu-toolchain)
+* ... (see full requirements in document of minipkg/aipu-toolchain)

 ```bash
 ./test.sh